DaduDev/content-relavance-checker/README.md

 2.  **Open the app in your browser:** Streamlit will provide you with a URL to access the app (usually `http://localhost:8501`).

 3.  **Upload content and provide a description:** Use the file uploader to select your text, image, or video file.
 Enter a description in the text area.

 4.  **Check relevance:** Click the "Check Relevance" button.
 The app will display the relevance assessment and confidence score.

 ## Model Selection

 *   **Image Classification:** The application uses `google/vit-base-patch16-224` as the default image classification model.
 You can change this in the code to any other model available on the Hugging Face Model Hub.
 Vision Transformer (ViT) models are generally recommended for image classification tasks.

 *   **Sentence Transformer:** The application uses `all-mpnet-base-v2` as the default sentence transformer model.
-You can experiment with other models from the `sentence-transformers` library, such as `all-MiniLM-L6-v2` (for faster processing) or `multi-qa-mpnet-base-dot-v1` (for question-answering like scenarios).
+You can experiment with other models from the `sentence-transformers` library, such as `all-MiniLM-L6-v2` (for faster processing) or `multi-qa-mpnet-base-dot-v1` (for question-answering-like scenarios).

 ## Limitations

 *   **Video Analysis:** Video analysis is not yet fully implemented.
 *   **Image Classification Accuracy:** The accuracy of the image classification depends on the chosen model and the quality of the uploaded image.
 Complex or unusual images might not be classified correctly.
 *   **Semantic Similarity:** Semantic similarity is a complex problem.
 While the chosen models are effective, they might not always perfectly capture the nuances of human language.
 *   **Computational Resources:** Running large language models can require significant computational resources (especially RAM and GPU).

 ## Future Enhancements